 - Be treated with dignity and respect and to have your right to privacy recognized. - Exercise these rights regardless of your race, physical or mental disability, ethnicity, gender, sexual orientation, creed, age, religion or your national origin, cultural or educational background, economic or health status, English proficiency, reading skills, or source of payment for your care.
 Expect these rights will be upheld by both the Plan and contracted providers. - Confidential treatment of all communications and records pertaining to your care.
-You have the right to access your medical records.
-The Han must provide timely access to your records and any information that pertains to them.
-Written permission from you or your authorized representative shall be obtained before medical records can be made available to any person not directly concerned with your care or responsible for making payments for the cost of such care. - Extend your rights to any person who may have legal responsibility to make decisions on your behalf regarding your medical care. - Refuse treatment or leave a medical facility, even against the advice of physicians (providing you accept the responsibility and consequences of the decision). - Complete an Advance Directive, living will or other directive to your Contracted Medical Providers.
+To have access to personal medical records.
+Written permission from you or your authorized representative shall be obtained before medical records can be made available to any person not directly concerned with your care or responsible for making payments for the cost of such care. - Extend your rights to any person who may have legal responsibility to make decisions on your behalf regarding your medical care. - Refuse treatment or leave a medical facility, even against the advice of physicians (providing you accept the responsibility and consequences of the decision).

+• Complete an Advance Directive, living will or other directive to your Contracted Medical Providers.